osamaelsayed102006-cloud/Car-Price-Prediction/README.md

 Year: 2020
 ```

-The application uses the trained Machine Learning pipeline to generate an estimated price in Egyptian Pounds.
+The model uses these features to generate an estimated price.

----

 ## 📦 Requirements

-The project dependencies are listed in `requirements.txt`.
+The project requires:

-Main libraries:

 ```text
 pandas